 Are you an expert?
 Apply to contribute here.

 The Nike Air Presto Fly is a remake of the OG Air Presto which was released during the Sydney Olympics in 2000.
-The OG was marketed as the “t-shirt for your feet”, delivering maximum comfort and sock-like fit.
+The OG was marketed as the “t-shirt for your feet,” delivering maximum comfort and a sock-like fit.
 As the pet project of the vaunted trio of Hiroshi Fujiwara, Tinker Hatfield, and Mark Parker, the shoe looked at advanced technology to blend superior performance and exceptional comfort.

 More than just its loud and proud introduction during the Sydney Olympics, Nike also took a more irreverent, albeit more appealing approach in the unveiling of this shoe.
 The Swoosh took an unprecedented approach by using names on the original colorways with matching musical anchor to pump up the sneaker world’s interest in the Air Presto.